Bipartisan Safer Communities Act: Reception

-During negotiations, Cornyn was booed at a Republican Party of Texas convention for his involvement in the bill, and the RPT adopted a resolution against his involvement.
+During negotiations, Cornyn was booed at a Republican Party of Texas convention for his involvement in the bill, and the party adopted a resolution condemning his involvement in negotiations.
+Cornyn would later lose the Republican primary to Texas Attorney General Ken Paxton when his Senate seat was next up in 2026.
 Following the release of the text, Senate Minority Leader Mitch McConnell expressed support for the bill while the National Rifle Association and many other groups opposed it.
 The bill was endorsed by President Joe Biden and by gun-control advocacy groups such as Everytown for Gun Safety.

 Newsweek journalist Jake Thomas praised the law, while also stating that it was weaker than the 1994 Federal Assault Weapons Ban due to its lack of bans on "so-called assault weapons", that being semi-automatic firearms with certain characteristics or cosmetic changes.
 Reason journalist Jacob Sullum criticized the law, saying it "would unjustly deprive Americans of their second amendment rights" and would subsidize "state laws that suspend gun rights without due process".

 Effects

 In the months after the bill was signed, gun sales for 119 buyers under the age of 21 were blocked due to heightened FBI background checks, at least 30 cases involving new gun trafficking penalties had been charged, and prosecutions for unlicensed gun sellers increased.
 Millions of dollars have been put into mental health services for children and schools.
-In the months passing after of the bill was signed, mass shootings, such as the Colorado Springs, Monterey Park, Nashville and Lewiston shootings, were not prevented by the act.

-The Bureau of Alcohol, Tobacco, and Firearms finalized a rule implemented under the BSCA on April 19, 2024, changing the definition of “Engaged in the Business” as a Dealer in Firearms.
+The ATF finalized a rule implemented under the BSCA on April 19, 2024, changing the definition of "Engaged in the Business" as a Dealer in Firearms.